"Like to say a huge thank you to everyone for all their hard work."

 Susan O'Brien

-Sue is the Strategic lead for the South Yorkshire Futures Programme at Sheffield Hallam University which aims to work closely with schools and multi academy trusts across the region to support outcomes for all our young people.
-As a former teacher and experienced teacher educator at Hallam she brings a wealth of experience across a range of schools.
+Sue is the Head of the Sheffield Institute of Education (SIoE) at Sheffield Hallam University.
+The SIoE is a regional and national leader in the education and development of the educational workforce across all sectors and is internationally recognised for its research and knowledge exchange in relation to all aspects of Education.
+The SIoE includes the Sheffield Hallam Autism centre which is home to world leaders in autism research and practice.
+As a former teacher and experienced teacher educator at Hallam, Sue brings a wealth of experience across a range of schools and settings.
 She has extensive management experience and has led several initiatives in partnership with schools, local authorities and trusts to help support aspiration and achievements for all young people.

 (Susan O'Brien Interests & Attendance Data.pdf)